We offer two degrees: the Bachelor of Science in Business and the Bachelor of Innovation in Business Administration.

 UCCS has over 100 student clubs and organizations- if none of the university's current club offerings are what you are interested in - new clubs get started every semester!

-There are 6 student clubs and organizations specific to business: Accounting Honor Society, American Advertising Federation, Beta Gamma Sigma, Delta Sigma Pi,
+There are also many student clubs and organizations specific to business such as the Accounting Honor Society, Beta Gamma Sigma, Delta Sigma Pi, Management Club, Marketing Club, Society for Human Resource Management, Student Center for Public Trust, and Sport Management Activities Committee.

 New students are required to attend an orientation where they learn about UCCS, the College of Business, their degree program, how any credits from previous academic work are applying towards their degree, and how and what to register for in their first semester.
 Each student is assigned an academic advisor who helps students pick classes - students are encouraged to meet with their academic advisor on a regular bases (at least once a year) to ensure that they are taking the right classes for their degree and their degree progress.

-Students who are not admissible to the College of Business may be admitted to the College of Letters, Arts & Sciences with a Pre-Business designation.
-Those admitted as Pre-Business students will take the same lower-division courses as those admitted to the College of Business.
+Students who are not admissible to the College of Business may be admitted to the College of Letters, Arts & Sciences in the university studies program with a business intent option.
+Those admitted as Intent Students will take the same lower-division courses as those admitted to the College of Business.

-A Pre-Business student is eligible to transfer into the College of Business once 15 hours of coursework has been completed at UCCS with at least a B- average and a C or better in ENGL 1310 and at least one college level math course.
+A business intent student is eligible to transfer into the College of Business once 15 hours of coursework has been completed at UCCS with at least a B- average and a C or better in ENGL 1310 and at least one college level math course (College Algebra or higher) passed with a C or better.